Elliot V. Kotek: Project Daniel

-In 2013, Kotek and founder of Not Impossible, Mick Ebeling, launched Project Daniel, which established the first 3D printing prosthetic lab in the Nuba Mountains and successfully built a prosthetic arm for Daniel, a Sudanese boy who lost his limb during wartime.
+In 2013, Kotek and founder of Not Impossible Mick Ebeling launched Project Daniel, which established the first 3D printing prosthetic lab in the Nuba Mountains and successfully built a prosthetic arm for Daniel, a Sudanese boy who lost his limb during wartime.
 "Project Daniel" debuted at CES 2014 in Las Vegas alongside Intel.
 Of the project, Times tech journalist Harry McCracken wrote, "it's hard to imagine any other device here doing more to make the world a better place."

 Project Daniel has been featured in Time, Wired, Business Insider, the BBC, The Guardian, TV Globo, The Independent and CNET.

 Other Not Impossible projects Kotek has produced include Don's Voice, The Brainwriter and The Robot Walker.

 First 360

 With 660,000 students competing, FIRST is the world's foremost STEM competition.
-These competitions introduce science, technology, engineering, and math (STEM) to children through fun, exciting hands-on learning throughout their school life.
-From LEGO kit builds to original designs, participants gain real-world problem-solving experience through a guided, global robotics program, helping today's students and teachers build a better future together.
-Accompanied by massive corporate support in the form of academic scholarships, FIRST is the only sport where "everyone can turn pro".
-Elliot and a Nation of Artists team that included Matt Celia, Sebastien Hameline, Cody Peterson, Chris Willett, Josh Helfferich, Robert Watts and local camera people and photographers traveled to the 2019 and 2020 FIRST Championships in Colorado and Minnesota, and to the world champion Vitruvian Bots team at the Da Vinci School in El Segundo to generate this 360 experience designed to immerse the viewer in this incredible competition and community.
-The piece has generated a slew of awards including Tellys, Hermes Creative awards and Communicator Awards.
+Elliot and a Nation of Artists team that included Matt Celia, Sebastien Hameline, Cody Peterson, Chris Willett, Josh Helfferich, Robert Watts and local camera people and photographers traveled to the 2019 and 2020 FIRST Championships in Colorado and Minnesota, and to the world champion Vitruvian Bots team at the Da Vinci School in El Segundo.
+The piece has generated awards including Tellys, Hermes Creative awards and Communicator Awards.